sigtyp/ST2024/README.md

 ```

+### Phase 2 of the Constrained Subtask

-**NB!** Please make sure that your folder & file names are exactly as displayed above!
-For the **constrained subtask**, you should also upload your pretrained embeddings as binary files, and a Python function to load them.
+For the Phase 2 of the constrained subtask, you should upload your pretrained embeddings as binary files and a Python function to load them.
 Your code should be compatible with `Python 3.9`.
+Your function should take a path to the model file as input and return an iterable.
 If any additional libraries are required for loading your embedding models, please specify them and their versions in the `requirements.txt` file.
+We kindly ask you to provide a short description of your model in the `metadata.txt` file.

 ```
 📂 embeddings
     ├── load_embeddings.py
     ├── requirements.txt
+    ├── metadata.txt
     ├── chu.bin
     ├── cop.bin
     ├── fro.bin